ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Other drivers like printer drivers can be deployed after the end user has logged onto the device using either a "Follow Me Print" or "Defined print queue list" selected by the end user.

-Table 10 Drivers and Peripherals Design Decisions for all agencies and implementation types.
+Drivers and Peripherals Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---